oniatsu/HotSwitch-HS/README.md

 1. Edit codes.
 2. Reload Hammerspoon config and check that it's working correctly.
-3. If you would update the class diagram, execute `plantuml uml` at your terminal.
+3. If you would update the class diagram, execute `plantuml doc/uml --o ../img` at your terminal.

 ### Administrator steps